-Until the recent past the only tools that fabric designers had at their disposal were some basic equations such as Fiber Support Index (FSI) and Drainage Index (DI), both of which were developed to predict the performance of single layered forming fabrics "back in the day", but that have severe limitations in accurately predicting performance of modern structures.
-Frequently the result is that the paper machine was the ultimate design tool with which to develop and refine new designs.
-The advent of modeling tools using Computerized Tomography (CT) Scans to give volumetric measurements of the fabric structure and how those relate to the volume of water flow allowable, the size and number of the drainage channels, and the uniformity of those drainage channels have changed the way we now develop new structure.
-This tool also allows us to examine why designs of the recent past exhibit certain deficiencies.
+Until recently, the only tools that fabric designers had at their disposal were some basic equations such as Fibre Support Index (FSI) and Drainage Index (DI) - both of which were developed to predict the performance of single layered forming fabrics in the past, but have severe limitations in accurately predicting performance of modern structures.
+The frequent result is that the paper machine was the ultimate design tool with which to develop and refine new designs.

+The advent of modelling tools using Computerised Tomography (CT) Scans to give volumetric measurements of the fabric structure (and how those relate to the volume of water flow allowable, the size and number of the drainage channels, and the uniformity of those drainage channels) have changed the way new structure is now developed.
+This tool also allows the examination as to why designs from the recent past exhibit certain deficiencies.